codingupastorm/codingupastorm.github.io/_posts/2024-02-21-prodzilla-zero-to-prod-with-shuttle.md

 Before Prodzilla, I’d read ['The Book'](https://doc.rust-lang.org/book/) a couple of times, and had made my way through Rustlings, but hadn’t yet built a serious project in Rust.

 ### Faster Than Expected
-Knowing the performance and safety benefits of using Rust, I expected to find it much slower than languages like to build a real project in.
+Knowing the performance and safety benefits of using Rust, I expected to find it much slower than languages like Kotlin, C#, or Golang to build a real project in.
 Surprisingly, across the board I found that I was generally moving fast.
-Some small syntactic sugar goes a long way - coming from Golang and its verbose error handling, using `?` for error propagation feels amazing.
+Some small syntactic sugar goes a long way - coming from Golang and its verbose error handling, using `?` for error propagation feels great.

 ### Fighting the Borrow Checker - and Calling in an Ally
 A sentiment I’ve heard over the years is of developers ‘fighting the borrow checker’.
 ‘Fighting’ seems too strong a word for my experience.
 But maybe that’s because - one thing that I haven’t heard enough people mention enough - ChatGPT is pretty good at fighting back!